FredrikBixo/practice-midterm-skeleton-17/Theory-Questions.md

 Which are the downsides of choosing a Scrum development model when designing and manufacturing a new CPU?

 - [ ] The frequent feedback from Scrum can be distracting when designing a complicated system
-- [ ] The design and requirements must be in place before starting the development process due to the difficulty of replacing millions of defective CPUs if customers discover an error
+- [x ] The design and requirements must be in place before starting the development process due to the difficulty of replacing millions of defective CPUs if customers discover an error
-- [ ] The cost of making a change to a mature prototype is very high
+- [ x] The cost of making a change to a mature prototype is very high
 - [ ] Breaking down the project into small features for small Scrum teams is not possible